Coldboltage/Test/README.md

 \- The **VehicleMap** class offers similar functionality with additional methods for counting, updating, and adding new registrations 📊
 \- The `features.spec.ts` file demonstrates usage and verifies that all functionalities work as expected ✅

 Thank you for reviewing this assessment.
-We appreciate your attention to detail and look forward to your feedback. 👍